 Birds of a Feather

-RSVP for or self-organize a community event.
-We know the NTEN community will host a ton of great unofficial gatherings while we’re at the NTC together.
-Gather with fellow runners for a morning jog through Bridgetown, schedule a game night, plan a coffee or chocolate tasting meet new friends and make the most of your trip!
+We know the NTEN community will host a ton of great unofficial gatherings while we’re at 20NTC together.
+Gather with fellow runners for a morning jog along the waterfront, schedule a game night, or plan a coffee tasting to meet new friends and make the most of your trip!
 We’ll open a form to create and signup for community events in December.

 Visit the Demo Stage in the Exhibit Hall to learn about new tools and products from your favorite vendors!
-Demos take place during lunch, afternoon reception, and brunch.
+Demos take place during lunch, the afternoon reception, and brunch.
 Check the agenda to see the schedule and list of presentations.

-Dine Around Portland
+Dine Around Baltimore

 NTC Community Service Projects

-The NTC is just one of NTEN’s many events.
-Learn about NTEN’s latest year-round programs and resources and chat with staff and longtime community members at the NTEN Center.
+20NTC is just one of NTEN’s many events.
+Learn about NTEN’s year-round programs and resources, and chat with staff and longtime community members at the NTEN Center.

-Official NTC Party — A Night at the Museum
+Official 20NTC Party — A Night at the National Aquarium

-Join us for a night of frivolity at the Oregon Museum of Science and industry.
+Join us for an evening exploring the National Aquarium.
 Music, food, and beverages are just the beginning for this party.
-The real feature is the museum!
+The real feature is the inhabitants of the Aquarium!
 Explore their renowned exhibits while enjoying the company of your fellow NTCers.
 The Official 20NTC Party is included in your conference registration and additional tickets for guests, including children, are available for purchase for $25.

 Online Community Forum

-Get outdoorsy at the NTC Photo Booth!
-Try on some Oregon-style props (plaid shirts, anyone?) and get photographed with your new friends, some tall trees, and some friendly NTC characters.
-The Photo Booth is located in the Exhibit Hall.
-Generously sponsored by Infogroup Nonprofit Solutions.
+Get silly at the 20NTC Photo Booth!
+Try on some Maryland-style props and get photographed with your new friends.
+The photo booth is located in the Exhibit Hall.

 Prayer and Meditation Room

-The NTC will feature a prayer and meditation room available to all attendees throughout the conference.
+20NTC will feature a prayer and meditation room available to all attendees throughout the conference.
 We provide prayer rugs, pillows for meditation and soft lighting for quiet reflection.

-There is a quiet room at the NTC with low lighting, comfy couches, pillows, blankets, and even some giant bean bag chairs.
+There is a quiet room at 20NTC with low lighting, comfy couches, pillows, blankets, and maybe even some giant bean bag chairs.
 It’s open during all conference hours.

-Additionally, at lunch we designate a section of the dining room as a quiet zone for folks to take a break and refuel mind, body and spirit.
+Additionally, at lunch, we designate a section of the dining room as a quiet zone for folks to take a break and refuel mind, body, and spirit.